kai687/sphinxawesome-theme/docs/how-to/install.rst

 Installing the theme as a Python package (recommended)
 ------------------------------------------------------

-For most use cases,
+In most cases,
-install the theme as a Python package.
+you should install the theme as a Python package.
 You can make small modifications by adding custom CSS or JavaScript files.
 See :ref:`Adding or overriding styles` for more information.